Stability for Strichartz inequalities: Existence of minimizers: Introduction

 By this definition, if $h$ is a minimizer for $C_{SG}$ then one can conclude\footnote{Notice that we times one-half in the definition of spectral-gap constant to make sure this fact holds true.
 In addition, in the Proof of Proposition \ref{P:Paraboloid spectral-gap}, Step 3, we can show that this spectral gap constant $C_{SG}$ can be attained by taking the second order radial Hermite-Gaussian function.}

 thus one can directly see that $C_{*}\leq C_{SG}$.
-In this paper, based on \cite[Proof of Theorem 1.2]{GN2022}, we can further investigate some monotonicity to show the following Proposition \ref{P:Paraboloid spectral-gap}, which guarantees that the spectral-gap obstacle cannot appear due to the the condition \eqref{T:Stability minimizer-paraboloid-1}. \begin{prop}[Paraboloid spectral-gap constant] The explicit value of the spectral-gap constant is
+Indeed, Gon\c{c}alves-Negro \cite[Proof of Theorem 1.2]{GN2022} has shown that $C_{SG}>0$.
+In this paper, we can further investigate some monotonicity to show the following Proposition \ref{P:Paraboloid spectral-gap}, which guarantees that the spectral-gap obstacle cannot appear due to the the condition \eqref{T:Stability minimizer-paraboloid-1}. \begin{prop}[Paraboloid spectral-gap constant] The explicit value of the spectral-gap constant is

 \end{prop} Second for the two-peak phenomenon, we define the paraboloid two-peak function $f_{\lambda}$ and two-peak constant $C_{TP}$ as follows

 By these definitions one can directly see that $C_{*}\leq C_{TP}$.
 In fact, we can compute that \begin{prop}[Paraboloid two-peak constant] The explicit value of the two-peak constant is